-Gift cards, both cash cards and store specific ones, have become popular for birthdays, graduations, and all other “gift giving” occasions.
-They present a handy way to personalize an individual gift, while still allowing the recipient to pick out what they like.
+Gift cards are popular for birthdays, graduations, and all other gift-giving occasions.
+They present a handy way to personalize an individual gift while still allowing the recipient to pick out what they like.

 In this article, we’ll go over the different types of gift cards, why retailers offer them to customers, and how you can get the most for your money when buying them or using them for yourself.

 First, make sure you understand the two different types of gift cards:

 Cash cards can be used anywhere, and they’re sponsored by companies like Visa, MasterCard, Discover, and American Express.

 - Pros: These cards offer the greatest flexibility since you can use them basically anywhere credit cards are accepted.
 It’s practically the same as carrying cash.
 You can even use them to pay bills online.
 They save recipients the hassle of exchanging that too-small sweater for the right size or returning a book they already own.

 - Cons: As a gift, these gift cards are the least personal option available.
 It’s essentially a substitute for giving cash, so while your recipient will still appreciate it, it’s not a great gift for a close friend.

 Store cards are specific to a particular retailer, such as Macy’s, Banana Republic, and Victoria’s Secret.